AlexMakarenko/pbc-makarenko/README.md

 ### *Virtual environment*

 Before running this project you need to set up a virtual environment.
-You need to have a latest python version.
+You need to have python 2.7 version.
 Then you can just run bash script from file `setup_virtualenv.sh` using command `sh setup_virtualenv.sh` If you want to do it manually, follow these steps:
-* `python3 -m venv venv` To create a virtual environment
+* `python virtualenv venv` To create a virtual environment
 * `source venv/bin/activate` to activate virtual environment
 * `pip install -r requirements.txt` to install packages from requirements.txt